wazo-platform/wazo-platform.org/content/blog/2022-11-hackathon-2022-group-chat.md

 Firstly, we needed to remove the hard limit of two members per room.
 This part was the easiest since it’s a
 [hardcoded condition set by us](https://github.com/wazo-platform/wazo-chatd/blob/master/wazo_chatd/plugins/rooms/http.py#L37-L40).
-However, several questions need to be addressed to make it production ready:
+However, several questions would need to be addressed to make it production ready:

 - How to handle privacy when a member is added to the conversation later
 - How to define max participants